hipstersmoothie/sketchmine/packages/app-builder/README.md

 ### Get running with material2

+#### TL;DR

+1. Checkout [material2](https://github.com/angular/material2), with specific tag like `7.1.1`.
+2. `npm install && npx gulp build-examples-module` inside material2
+3. Move to Sketchmine's **code-analyzer**.
+Change the config.material.json to suit your folder structure.
+4. Run `skm-code-analyzer -c config.material.json`
+5. Move to the **app-builder** adjust config.material.json to your needs and run `yarn schematics --dryRun=false --config config.material.json`
+6. Now copy the generated meta-information.json with `npx gulp copyMeta`
+7. Navigate to the generated `dist/sketch-library` and serve it with `ng serve`

 #### Prerequisites

 To get started it is necessary to checkout the material2 github repository in a separate folder.
 Then checkout a specific version with `git checkout 7.1.1` for example.

 After that perform a `npm install` and generate the examples module file with `npx gulp build-examples-module`.
 Now everything should be ready to go ahead.